DV

 Strategy & risk

-SCHD tracks Dow Jones U.S. Dividend 100 Index with a basket approach, while SPHD tracks S&P 500 Low Volatility High Dividend Index with a dividend income approach.
-Beta is 0.59 for SCHD and 0.51 for SPHD, indicating SPHD is less volatile relative to the market.
+SCHD tracks Dow Jones U.S. Dividend 100 Index, while SPHD tracks S&P 500 Low Volatility High Dividend Index with a dividend approach.
+Beta is 0.56 for SCHD and 0.45 for SPHD, making SPHD the less volatile of the two by this measure.

 Fund details